theobald-software/theobald-software.github.io/_includes/_content/en/tables/tables-and-fields.md

 ### Preview
 The subsection *Preview* displays a real-time preview of the selected fields, when the button **"[Load live preview]** is clicked.

+{: .box-note }
+**Note:** Using non-indexed fields in the WHERE-clause can lead to timeouts during the preview of large tables.

 ### Buttons
 **[Load live preview]** <br>